 In Singapore, investors usually trade options on the US stock market through online options trading brokers or the trade options alternatives known as “structured warrants” in the Singapore market.

 Structured Warrants (SW) is the Singapore market equivalent of ‘Standardized Stock Options’ on the American market.
 It is an exchange-traded derivative that gives the investor the right but not the obligation to buy or sell the underlying asset at an agreed price (exercise price) on during expiration.
-SWs provides the opportunity for investors to profit in both bullish and bearish market and are available over a range of assets, including shares and share indices.
+SWs provides the opportunity for investors to profit in both bullish and bearish market and are available over a range of assets, including stocks and stock indices.

 In this guide, we’ll discuss trading options on the US market as a Singapore trader.